tecLove/weather-traffic-info/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.2.

+## Prerequisite
+Your machine should have node 12 or higher version.
+Download the code from the repo and then run `npm install` inside the project directory.
+Once the installation of the packages are done, run `npm install -g @angular/cli`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Typescript lint

+Run `ng lint` to check the lint errors on typescript

+## Scss lint

+Run `npm run sass-lint` to check the lint errors on scss styles

 ## Code scaffolding